EDUCATION STUDIES & TEACHER EDUCATION

 EDUC 430: Educating All Learners

-This course for students in the Teacher Education Program focuses on two important aspects of K-12 teaching: (1) helping learners develop academic language and disciplinary literacy; and (2) adapting instruction for a variety of learners, including students with disabilities, English learners, struggling readers, students with gaps in knowledge, and advanced students.
-Students build knowledge through lecture, reading, and class activities, and develop skills by planning and teaching practice lessons.
-Practicum of 20 hours required in a class that includes learners with special needs.
+This teacher certification course focuses on two aspects of K-12 teaching: (1) helping learners develop academic and disciplinary literacy, and (2) planning instruction for a variety of learners, including students with disabilities, English learners, and students with gaps in knowledge or needing greater challenge.
+Each student will arrange their own practicum of three hours per week in a grade 5-12 school class that includes students with unique learning needs.

 EDUC 650: Student Teaching